pedgaspar/i18n-demo/README.md

+### About

+This is a simple vue application that shows how internationalization can be implemented using vue-i18n.

 ### Installation

-Below is an example of how you can setting the app.
+Below is an example of how you can setup the app.

 1. Clone the repo
    ```sh